Photo: Marcus E Jones/Shutterstock

 FIFA World Cup 2026 Travel Guide

-Philadelphia will host six World Cup matches between June 14 and July 4, 2026, at Lincoln Financial Field, part of a tournament that stretches across 16 cities in the US, Canada, and Mexico.
+Philadelphia will host six World Cup matches between June 14 and July 4, 2026, at Lincoln Financial Field.
+It’s part of the largest World Cup tournament ever, stretching across 16 cities in the US, Canada, and Mexico.

 If you’re not inside the stadium, the next best move is picking a bar that treats soccer as a main event, not background noise.
-These eight spots have track records with World Cup watch parties, Union or Premier League supporter groups, and wall-to-wall screens — and they are all within easy reach of Center City or the South Philly sports complex.
+These eight sports and soccer bars in Philadelphia have strong reputations for hosting World Cup watch parties and Union or Premier League supporter groups, as well as plenty of wall-to-wall screens.
+And they’re all within easy reach of Center City or the South Philly sports complex.

 Brauhaus Schmitz